YAVSRG/YAVSRG/interlude/docs/wiki/level_select.md

 Hitting the 'random chart' button (hotkey `R`) will select a random chart from the visible charts.

-There is an **under-construction feature** you can turn on under Advanced settings in the Options menu - When enabled the random chart is not so random.
+Under Options > Advanced Settings you can enable Random Suggestions to get a 'recommended' chart instead of a random one.
-Instead an algorithm will try to find similar charts (by patterns, length, difficulty, etc) and switch to one of those.
+In this case an algorithm will try to find similar charts (by patterns, length, difficulty, etc) and switch to one of those.

-A future feature plan is to greatly improve on this algorithm, and introduce an **endless mode**, where right after finishing a song, you get a couple of suggestions and immediately go into one of those instead of the full level select process.

 ::::